openmas-ai/openmas/docs/guides/testing-utilities.md

 These utilities allow you to test your agent's logic and interactions in isolation, without needing to run real dependent services or manage complex network setups during testing.

+## Important Testing Concepts to Understand First

+Before diving into the specifics of OpenMAS testing utilities, it's important to understand the core testing approach:

+### 1. Expectation-Based Testing (NOT Direct Communication)

+When using `MockCommunicator` for testing, you're **not** establishing real communication between agents.
+Instead, you're:

+- Setting up **expectations** for what messages should be sent
+- Having your agent code execute and attempt to send those messages
+- **Verifying** that the expected messages were sent with the correct parameters

+This pattern is different from trying to simulate real message passing between agents.
+The mock is primarily a validation tool.

+### 2. Required Agent Implementation

+All agent classes in OpenMAS must implement specific abstract methods from `BaseAgent`:

+- `setup()`: Initialize the agent
+- `run()`: The main agent logic
+- `shutdown()`: Clean up resources

+If you don't implement these methods in your agent classes, you'll receive errors when trying to use them with the testing harness.

+### 3. Test Harness vs. Direct Agent Creation

+There are two main approaches to testing:
+- Using `AgentTestHarness` to manage agent lifecycle and provide mocked communicators
+- Creating agents directly and manually configuring mocked communicators

+The examples below will show both approaches.

 ## Using `MockCommunicator`

 The `MockCommunicator` (`openmas.testing.MockCommunicator`) is a powerful tool for testing individual agents.
 It acts as a stand-in for a real communicator (like `HttpCommunicator` or `McpSseCommunicator`), allowing you to: